-I was very tempted to use the coveted Copper River Salmon for this recipe but I couldn’t bring myself to pay $30.00 a pound so I decided to go with the Wild Alaskan King Salmon, which was a little less expensive but still has a wonderful, buttery flavor.
+I was very tempted to use the coveted Copper River Salmon for this Baked Salmon with Lemon Caper Butter but I couldn’t bring myself to pay $30.00 a pound.
+Instead, I decided to go buy the Wild Alaskan King Salmon.
+It was a little less expensive but still has a wonderful, buttery flavor.

 Lemon Caper Butter